SaiPrajwalReddy/MyToDo/README.md

   What is this?

  A ToDo Application which supports the following features
-  -   MongoDB
-  -   Express.js
-  -   Node.js
-  -   express-session
-  -   mongoose
-  -   passport
   -   Authentication using Google Oauth
   -   Create Todos
   -   Edit Todos
   -   Delete Todos
   -   List Todos

   Future Features to be added for this project
-    -   Sorting the todos on the most recently added ones
     -   Enhancing the Todos as completed, in-progress
     -   Sharing of Todos with other users
     -   Hosting this application